zhangwfjh/pythagorea/Level1.md

 [Problem](1/Problems/3.png)
 [Answer](1/Solutions/3.png)

-* Construct a square using the given segement as a side.
+* Construct a square using the given segment as a side.
 [Problem](1/Problems/4.png)
 [Answer](1/Solutions/4.png)